Oracle Marketing Calendar app

 While in Oracle Eloqua, the Oracle Marketing Calendar app opens in a separate browser tab.
 The calendar can be accessed by all users of your Oracle Eloqua instance and respects security settings and permissions to only show campaigns and emails that users have access to view.

-Note: The first time a user wants to view the calendar, they must first authenticate with Oracle Content Marketing.
+Note: The first time a user wants to view the Pro version of the calendar, they must first authenticate with Oracle Content Marketing.
 The application will read the user's security group settings and display only those assets permitted for that user.
+You do not need to authenticate to use the Free version.

 Differences between the Free and Pro versions of the calendar